Dosage Form: capsule

 Dual Blockade of the Renin-Angiotensin System

 Dual blockade of the RAS with angiotensin receptor blockers, ACE inhibitors, or aliskiren is associated with increased risks of hypotension, hyperkalemia, and changes in renal function (including acute renal failure) compared to monotherapy.
 Most patients receiving the combination of two RAS inhibitors do not obtain any additional benefit compared to monotherapy.
 In general, avoid combined use of RAS inhibitors.
 Closely monitor blood pressure, renal function and electrolytes in patients on Ramipril and other agents that affect the RAS.

-In clinical trials with Ramipril, hyperkalemia (serum potassium > 5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving Ramipril.
+In clinical trials with Ramipril capsules, hyperkalemia (serum potassium >5.7 mEq/L) occurred in approximately 1% of hypertensive patients receiving Ramipril capsules.
 In most cases, these were isolated values, which resolved despite continued therapy.
 None of these patients were discontinued from the trials because of hyperkalemia.
 Risk factors for the development of hyperkalemia include renal insufficiency, diabetes mellitus, and the concomitant use of other drugs that raise serum potassium levels.
-Monitor serum potassium levels in such patients [see DRUG INTERACTIONS (7.2)].
+Monitor serum potassium in such patients [see Drug Interactions (7.2)].

 Presumably caused by inhibition of the degradation of endogenous bradykinin, persistent nonproductive cough has been reported with all ACE inhibitors, always resolving after discontinuation of therapy.
 Consider the possibility of angiotensin converting enzyme inhibitor induced-cough in the differential diagnosis of cough.